-For example, for your test, you should do your PT, weight training first, then, follow it with the running portion of your workout.
-By arranging the workouts this way you will get the body used to running when the upperbody is pumped up with blood.
-During the test you need to understand about PFT Transition. (link that article from your server).
-In a nutshell, if you can loosen up your upperbody by stretching the arms, chest, shoulders, and back muscles prior to running, that will help with your more natural running state.
-Also loosen up your legs by doing a short run so you get the blood from your upperbody down to your legs.
-This transition takes about 4-5 minutes and usually you get about 10 minutes to prepare for the last event of the PFT.
+For example, you should do your PT weight training first, then follow with the running portion of your workout.
+By arranging the workouts this way, you will get the body used to running when the upper body is pumped up with blood.
+During the test, you need to understand about PFT transition.
+If you can loosen your upper body by stretching the arms, chest, shoulders and back muscles before running, that will help with your more natural running state.
+Also loosen up your legs by doing a short run so you get the blood from your upper body down to your legs.
+This transition takes about 4-5 minutes, and usually you get about 10 minutes to prepare for the last event of the PFT.

 If you can keep your heat down, your performance will improve.
-Be well-hydrated days prior to the event and sip water or a sports drink during the test in order to stay cool.
-The sports drink or fruit will help you keep blood sugar levels high during the test.
-By doing this you will have energy to push yourself on the last event of the PFT.
-In between all events, hold onto cold water bottles (even ice filled) to keep the colder blood circulating to your core.
+Be well-hydrated days before the event and sip water or a sports drink during the test to stay cool.
+The sports drink or fruit will help you keep blood-sugar levels high during the test.
+By doing this, you will have energy to push yourself on the last event of the PFT.
+Between all events, hold on to cold water bottles (even ice filled) to keep the colder blood circulating to your core.
 You will be amazed at how well this works.

 Learn How to Pace Yourself

-The pacing exercises in this test are the situps and the running portion.
+The pacing exercises in this test are the sit-ups and the running portion.
 These require a steady pace and not a fast starting pace.
-Many times in situps, people score 30 situps in 30 seconds, but cannot get another 30 in the next 1:30 in a 2 minute test.
-By simply dropping your initial pace to 20 in 30 seconds, you can easier score 80 situps in 2 minutes without a single workout.
+Many times, people score 30 sit-ups in 30 seconds but cannot get another 30 in the next 1:30 in a two-minute test.
+By simply dropping your initial pace to 20 in 30 seconds, you can score 80 sit-ups in two minutes more easily.
 Same for the running.
-You never sprint the first quarter mile of a 1.5 mile run.
+You never sprint the first quarter-mile of a 1.5-mile run.
 Find your goal pace and stick to it by training at that pace at every distance you run.
-For example, if your goal is to run a 10:30 1.5 mile run then you have to run a quarter mile in 1:45, a half mile in 3:30, and a mile in 7 minutes.
-Learn the pace by practice!
+For example, if your goal is to run a 10:30 1.5-mile run, then you have to run a quarter-mile in 1:45, a half-mile in 3:30 and a mile in seven minutes.
+Learn the pace by practice.

-Exert on the UP: When doing any of the PT exercises, you have one advantage to half the exercise - gravity.
+Exert on the up: When doing any of the PT exercises, you have one advantage -- gravity.
 Gravity will take you down faster with no effort, so do not waste energy by slowly lowering yourself to the bottom of the exercise.
-If doing situps, let gravity take your back to the floor by relaxing the abdominal muscles.
-If doing pushups, relax the chest and triceps and fall to the counter.
-Same goes for pullups, but you must semi-control your decent here as it can produce swinging which will throw you off your best scores.
+If doing sit-ups, let gravity take your back to the floor by relaxing the abdominal muscles.
+If doing push-ups, relax the chest and triceps and fall to the counter.
+Same goes for pull-ups, but you must semi-control your descent here, as it can produce swinging that will throw you off your best scores.

-So the things to remember is going into the PFT well prepared.
-Make sure you are hydrated and stay hydrated, stay cool, and stretch well before running (both upper and lower body).
+So the things to remember is: Go into the PFT well-prepared.
+Make sure you stay hydrated and cool, and stretch well (both upper and lower body) before running.
 Do not forget to learn your pace and pace yourself during the test.